automl/DACBench/docs/source/benchmark_docs/sigmoid.rst

 **Cost:** distance between prediction and function

-**Number of hyperparameters to control:** user specified starting at one with no fixed upper limit
+**Number of hyperparameters to control:** user specified starting at one integer with no fixed upper limit

 **State Information:** Remaining budget, instance descriptions for each dimension (inflection point and slope), last action for each dimension